hugoduncan/dado/dev/design/adr/adr-ai-prompt.md

 The `construct-prompt` function will:
 1. Read and parse all specified templates
 2. Compose templates in specified order
-3. Substitute values from data map into final composed template
+3. Render final composed template using selmer with provided data map
 4. Return the final prompt string

 Template composition rules:
 - Templates are composed in specified order

 Substitution rules:
-- `{{key}}` syntax is used for substitution points
+- selmer syntax is used for substitution
 - All values are converted to strings before substitution
 - Missing keys are an error
 - The data map is a map from keywords to arbitrary values